 Despite all the carping, the album sold well in Europe and got to No.9 in the UK chart.

 Taken from the brand new official Gary Moore biography I Can’t Wait Until Tomorrow.
 Only available in the forthcoming BMG Gary Moore: Blues And Beyond box set.
-It’s available to pre-order now.
+Buy it from Amazon.